-What's more, journalists and bloggers are constantly scouring these networks to discover new talent to share with their readers.
-With this in mind, make sure you provide lots of information on all your projects, and make it clear if you're happy for media to lift and share your work on their channels.
+What's more, journalists and bloggers are continually scouring these networks to discover new talent to share with their readers.
+With this in mind, make sure you provide lots of information on all your projects and make it clear if you're happy for media to lift and share your work on their channels.

 5. Learn the secrets of user retention

 Now you've done all the hard work and attracted people to your website or online shop; it's time to keep them hooked and coming back for more.
 Because one visit alone might not result in a sale.
 The following ideas will get them to revisit: